 Ms Jackson enlisted the help of friends, together with photographer David Broadway, to come together and create a beautifully presented calendar using mature models to celebrate not only women of all ages but also the memories of those touched by the dementia.

 The Academy award-winning 2014 film Still Alice, which tells the story of a linguistics professor diagnosed with familial Alzheimer’s disease shortly after her 50th birthday, inspired the theme.

-This amazing project aims to raise awareness of early onset dementia in younger women and has been sponsored by leading aged care provider Rosewood, the National Australia Bank and Crown.
+This amazing project aims to raise awareness of younger onset dementia in younger women and has been sponsored by leading aged care provider Rosewood, the National Australia Bank and Crown.